MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/upgrade-kubernetes.md

 4. Select **Settings** under Kubernetes clusters to navigate to the **Settings** page.
 5. Select **Update now** to upgrade your workload cluster’s Kubernetes version.

-The following update scenarios are not supported in Windows Admin Center:
+The following update scenarios are not supported in Windows Admin Center, however, you can [use PowerShell](upgrade.md) to run these operations.

 - We currently do not support skipping a patch update.
 You can only update a workload cluster to the next available patch version even when a minor update is available.
 - A workload cluster update performs a patch Kubernetes update without updating the OS version.

-These update scenarios will be addressed in an upcoming release.
-However, you can [use PowerShell](upgrade.md) to run these update operations.

 ## Next steps